wp-plugins/simple-links/readme.txt

    <li>Include the highest level parent page even with no Children</li>
   <li>Use built in styling (very plain styling currently but plans for more advanced in near future versions)</li>
    <li>Exclude pages</li>
+   <li>Legacy Mode - For those who like the way it was pre version 4.0</li>
    <li>Always display child Pages</li>
    <li>Number of levels of child pages to display</li>
 </ol>